 nations of Europe, Africa and Asia, without political conditions and with priori¬ties

 to those peoples that suffered most from Axis aggression.

 We call for the repudiation of the Marshall Plan.

-We urge the full use of the Economic and Social Council and other agencies of the United
+We urge the full use of the Economic and Social Council and other agencies of the

-science, and to develop the peaceful application of atomic energy.
+culture and science, and to develop the peaceful application of atomic energy.

 We demand that the United States delegation to the United Nations stop protecting

 The Progressive Party will work through the United Nations for a world

 disarmament agreement to outlaw the atomic bomb, bacteriological warfare, and

 all other instruments of mass destruction; to destroy existing stockpiles of atomic

 production of atomic energy; and to reduce conventional armaments drastically in

 accordance with resolutions already passed by the United Nations General

 Germany and Japan